BlackrockDigital/startbootstrap/_templates/2013-09-22-template-one-page-wonder.md

 title:            "One Page Wonder"
 slug:             one-page-wonder
 src:              /template-overviews/one-page-wonder
-categories:       template landing-pages one-page portfolios unstyled
+categories:       all theme landing-pages one-page portfolios
 description:      "A simple, one page website template for quickly building one page websites using Bootstrap 4."
 bump:             "A simple one page website template."
 img-src:          /assets/img/templates/one-page-wonder.jpg